 This is good for people that are trying out if they want to learn Russian.

 This allowed her to introduce herself at a basic level.
-She was able to say basic words such as ‘hi’, ‘thank you’ and ‘I’m learning Russian’.
+She was able to say basic words such as ‘hi’, ‘thank you very much‘ and ‘I’m learning Russian’.

 My mother was 56 back then, and wouldn’t have signed up for language courses to learn Russian.
 But Duolingo hit the right spot of ease-of-use while still teaching her Russian.

-Another pro is that the ads are quite unintrusive, and you can get everything out of the app without paying.
+Another pro is that the ads are unintrusive, and you can get everything out of the app with just the free version.
 So that’s good for casual learners.

 Cons of Duolingo